-3rd Make your selections (start & end dates, request type, type of registration, and status)
+3rd Make your selections (start & end dates, request type, type of registration, and status) 4th Click "View"

 A. a. ii.
-How to Handle a Pending Online Voter Registration Applications, How to Handle
+How to Handle a Pending Online Voter Registration Application

-A mailed-in voter registration application with a bar code on the upper right-hand side is an application that was filled out online and the process was interrupted due to a problem with elector's DMV identification.
+A mailed-in voter registration application with a bar code that was filled out online and the process was interrupted due to a problem with elector's DMV identification.
 Therefore, all of the voter's information is already in CVRS.
 You simply need to access the information and complete the registration process by following the 5 steps below:

-În CVRS
+In CVRS